SEASONAL SCAVENGER HUNTS

 Solo Photo Scavenger Hunt List Ideas for Kids

 The fact that they all have to find all the clues and keep it secret from their competition makes this a long and fun way to play a photo scavenger hunt.
 You can of course just let them complete the clues in any order too, however this tends to lead to followers and thieves.
 If it is only one child playing a solo riddle scavenger hunt, then bonus prizes, time limits and clues that are very well hidden will help to keep things exciting.
-For times, don’t even let them lose … as this is not fun.
-Time it yourself and then set realistic time bands.
+For setting times, don’t make it a win/lose scenario … as this is not fun.
+Time it yourself and then set realistic time bands for levels of prizes.
 Each band leads to a different prize.
+For example, 1-5 minutes equals a day at the zoo, 5-10 minutes equals an ice cream on the beach etc. etc.

 Traditional Find and Seek Riddle Scavenger Hunts